 -I Didn’t Manage My To-Do List Properly: I’ve been a to-do list junkie basically forever.
 I was always the kid in school who diligently carried her planner everywhere, and that certainly hasn’t changed!
 But the more things I had on my plate to plan around, the more I realized the to-do list system I was using wasn’t the most effective.
 I talked more expansively about it in this blog post about why your to-do list isn’t working, but I was failing because I wasn’t putting specific dates to the tasks on my list and I wasn’t breaking down my large goals into small, manageable tasks.

-Making these mistakes over the last two years of blogging has caused me to become stressed and overwhelmed at times, and has prevented me from growing my traffic and income as quickly as I could have.
+Making these mistakes over the years of blogging has caused me to become stressed and overwhelmed at times, and has prevented me from growing my traffic and income as quickly as I could have.
 Learning to properly balance blogging with your full-time job, classes, family, etc. is an essential step in blogging success.

 So What’s the Answer?